 3. Coach your child to yell for help if they are accosted.
 If a stranger gropes your child in a public place, pretending to be a parent, then your child should learn to yell that they are in danger and that the person is not their parent.

 5. Explain to your child the difference between fiction and reality.
 Children are fascinated by fires, gunfire, knives, and jumping from high places because of all the exposure to stunt men and violence that they get on TV and at the movies.
 They perceive these things as fun, not dangerous.
 After all, the good guys appear to be having a lot of fun doing dangerous things.
-You have to teach your kids the difference between fiction and reality.
+You have to

 4. Make sure your child has your contact information.
 Your child should memorize your address, your cell phone number, and any other contact information they need in case they get lost or are in any danger when away from home.
 Your kid should also not share this information online or in casual conversations with their peers.